nlopez1-ibm/waziTerra-old-see-IGH-https-github.ibm.com-zDevOps-Acceleration/README.md

 ![From Dev to VSI Runtime Replication](App_IaC.png)

 **The postinit script**
-&nbsp;

    After running `terraform apply`, main.tf will prompt you to start the postinit script which:
    -  Runs `App-IaC/APPDUMP.jcl` (found in this folder) on your Dev LPAR.
 It copies __your__ application image using your SSH acct.
 You'll need to edit this jcl before running it.
 See the jcl for details
    - SFTPs the image to the new zOS instance and restores the files using `App-IaC/APPREST.jcl`
    - Runs `App-IaC/CICSDEF.jcl` to define your App's CICS definitions.
 The definitions are extracted by the APPDUMP job using a sample CICS GROUP called "DAT".
 Change that before running.